 Organize Your Home + Figuring Out Where To Start

 I can’t do it all.
 I’m one 1 mom, with 4 kids who specialize in undoing all my doing, and a husband who is away at work and comes home tired.
 If you are like me, focus on 3 areas that are going to be the most helpful to you if cleaned up.
-So in my case, it is August and the kids are back to school.
 I am focusing on the 3 rooms in my home that will effect my kids having a great school year:

 - kitchen desk / homework station.

 1. Organize Your Mudroom / Coat Closet for Back to School

 Cleaning up our mudroom right off the garage was the best idea when I started organizing the home.
 This was the first spot in our home to organize for the back to school season because I wanted my kids to be home to help. 😀 I mean, it is their stuff that makes it so messy, right?
 Here is our “before” but it’s really a “in the middle”.
 This doesn’t even show all the stuff hiding in their cubbies and the closet.

 Our mudroom has two closets for overflow storage.
 Building the home I thought they might end up being too much, but I am glad of course now we went with two.

 The kids brought out their school backpacks / lunch boxes.
 We did a inventory check to see what kind of shape everything was in.

 I also found the hamper I keep in here when its not summer.
 This is for sweaters and socks that get taken off and left on the floor.
 The idea is they get put in the hamper.
 Usually they are left next to the hamper. 😀